Larry Sharpe (political activist)

-Larry David Sharpe (born July 12, 1968) is an American business consultant, entrepreneur, political activist, and podcaster.
+Larry David Sharpe (born July 12, 1968) is an American businessman, entrepreneur, and political activist.
 He was a candidate for the Libertarian Party nomination for vice president of the United States in 2016, losing to former Massachusetts governor Bill Weld.
-Sharpe was the Libertarian nominee for Governor of New York in the 2018 gubernatorial election.
-He again received that party's gubernatorial nomination for the 2022 New York gubernatorial election, but did not meet the qualifications to be listed on the general election ballot and consequently ran as a write-in candidate.
-He is again the Libertarian gubernatorial nominee in the 2026 New York gubernatorial election.
+Sharpe was the Libertarian Party nominee in the 2018 and 2022 New York gubernatorial elections, losing both races.
+Sharpe is the gubernatorial nominee of the Libertarian Party and the We The People Party in the 2026 New York gubernatorial election; he also unseccussfully sought the nomination of the Republican Party.

 Early life and career

 Sharpe was born on July 12, 1968, in Manhattan, New York, and was adopted as an infant.
 He joined the United States Marines Corps at age 17, serving from 1986 to 1993.
 He received a bachelor's degree in anthropology from the University of Maryland University College.
 After working as an English teacher, Sharpe founded Prime Distribution Inc., a trucking and distribution company which he later sold, in 2001.
 In 2004, Sharpe built an online business training company called Neo-Sage Group, Inc., for which he serves as managing director.